sherry2610/jumper-challenge-solution/backend/README.md

     |   ├── server.ts                   # for main Express app initialization, middleware injections and Routes mounting.
     ├── .env.template                   # for generating .env from it
     └── README.md                       # info about backend folder

+## Thoughts on not using a Database:

+- For this challenge, persistence is not required by the instructions so there is no need for a persistent database that's why the account creation flow has been designed to be stateless by simply verifying signatures and then generating a JWT session token.